 Depression got a lot heavier after that, being the weight heavier than gravity.
 No, this isn’t self pity or being the victim & no we’re not the only one’s on Earth who experience this – it’s our own mental health condition that’s validating a current existential crisis that will no longer be ignored.
 Depression, PTSD, brain fog, cognitive decline, suicidal ideations, it’s real.
 It was the shock, grief, waking up each morning feeling empty, weak, afraid, abandoned, lost, & alone, with no purpose throughout this year.
 Wondering where did everyone go?
 Reverting back to the lost, injured child within me.
 Every dream was a nightmare that left me in tears in the morning, for all the healing & growth I’ve had made – I was still fearful & panic-stricken.
 My physical body was literally shutting down & rejecting me, I was losing control of my health & that’s what biologically & neurologically happens when we go through depression, grief & shame.
 It’s a trauma-response.

 There were moments throughout the year where there wasn’t a day that goes by where she hadn’t left her mark with everything in my life & something had to change.
 One day I felt I was getting better, truly moving on without waking up to the thoughts of her.
-Then another day I’d be reminded by her mark that was left in my life, from waking up to the same job I been doing since her, the car, the house, & even my room.
+Then another day I’d be reminded by her mark that was left in my life, particularly here in Sydney, from waking up to the same job in aged/disability care that I had been doing since she had been in my life, the same car, the same house, & even my room.
 Some things have to change, that’s part of life.
 Although I’ve done all I could to understand & make peace with things – my mental health was not aligning & there was damage that was never resolved.
 It requires a lot of strength to face those wounds particularly on your own & addressed them.
 Heartbreak & suppressed feelings, there was deep emotional inflammation that was debilitating with every day function.
 I was still grieving & mourning autonomously with every single song & movie about love.
+Falling into tears reminded by failure & loss.
 I really would feel like a victim involuntarily all the time with every single of these triggers.
 The depression & anxiety was worrying, I didn’t know what to think of my self & how to deal with it all.
 I was gone, it was hell, time kept moving, I watched others get through life & moving up on the ladder, I watched everyone go on without me, I mourn the loss of it & after awhile, I no longer cared about anything.
 I stopped caring what other people think, & realise that no one was ever thinking about me in the first place.
 Reality is, there will be seasons of pain, loneliness, & depression before the growth & the lessons being learnt, and it can be part of the healing process no matter how painful.
 I’ve stopped making excuses for my unhealed behaviours by doing the inner work, & I’ve stopped accepting it from others aswell.
 All the lessons I will take moving forward.
 I will grow through what I go through.
 Healing, is a life long journey.

 A cycle was finally ending.
 The real problem was always the relationship I had with my self, seeking everyone’s approval & it all started from my childhood always needing that external validation.